celesteisyy/Chatbot-Interface/README.md

 # LLM
-A trial project in learning how to set up a large language model (LLM) interface
+A trial project in setting up a large language model (LLM) and its interface